tuesdesign/quartz/content/TUES DESIGN CARD.md

 If you are unsure if you soldered everything correctly, you can insert the switches (taking note of the rotation of each switch), skip ahead to Step 3, and return to this step after verifying the

 First, print a case.
 My good friend [Daniel Fiuk](https://danielfiuk.ca/) created [a simple case designed for wired use.](https://www.thingiverse.com/thing:6990201) If you'd like to use wireless, You will likely also require an interior volume for the battery.
 As the controller is not designed for use with a specific battery, I would suggest using Blender to modify this design to add space for yours.
 You can also create your own design, making use of the STEP files available on the PCB GitHub page.

+A revised official case is in the works.
+The new case will have improved ergonomics, support for a battery pack, and greater strength.
+This guide will be updated with a link to download the free, open source 3D print files for the new case when it is ready.
+You should have no problems esily switching cases.

 ![[pxl-20250312-143010845-67e69ca9a2e99.webp]]
 When 3D printing this case using an FDM printer, I would suggest aligning each 'flat' side to the build plate (the outside of the top half and the inside of the back half).